 Graduates will be eligible to write the Canadian Practical Nurse Registration Exam (CPNRE).
 The UFV Practical Nursing program is based on the provincial Practical Nursing (PN) curriculum.
 The PN curriculum provides students with experiences that promote the development of holistic nursing care with a particular focus on the care of individuals with disabilities, the elderly, and adults experiencing acute and chronic illness.

-The UFV Practical Nursing program is a 19-month full-time program.
+The UFV Practical Nursing program is a 19-month full-time program delivered over two years.
 The program is comprised of four semesters followed by a preceptorship experience.
 Program courses are delivered in a variety of formats such as group work, multi-media approaches, lecture, lab simulation, and skill mastery.
 Clinical experiences include placements in hospitals, long-term care facilities, and selected community agencies.
 The clinical experiences encompass supervised practice, preceptorship, and observational experiences.

 Classroom experiences may include evening scheduling.
 Clinical experiences may include extended work days, evening and night shifts, and weekends.